-- A surname index of the 1881 Census of the St. Ives Registration District, in which Wyton was enumerated (RG11/1609, Folios 80a - 85a), and which took place on 3rd April 1881, is available as fiche set C4, from the Huntingdonshire FHS.
+- A surname index of the 1881 Census of the St. Ives Registration District, in which Wyton was enumerated (RG11/1609, Folios 80a - 85a), and which took place on 3rd April 1881, is available as fiche set C4, from the Cambridgeshire and Huntingdonshire FHS.

-- A full transcription of the 1891 Census of the St. Ives Registration District (RG12/1234) in which Wyton parish was enumerated, and which took place on 5th April 1891, is available as fiche set C12 from the Huntingdonshire FHS.
+- A full transcription of the 1891 Census of the St. Ives Registration District (RG12/1234) in which Wyton parish was enumerated, and which took place on 5th April 1891, is available as fiche set C12 from the Cambridgeshire and Huntingdonshire FHS.

 - OS Grid Square TL 277723.

 - The Church of All Saints consists of a chancel, 19th century north vestry and organ chamber, nave, north aisle, 19th century tower at the south-west corner, and south porch.
 The walls are of rubble with stone dressings and the roofs are covered with tiles and lead.

 - Although the church is mentioned in the Domesday Book of 1086, nothing of that period remains.
 The western half of the south wall of the chancel and the south wall of the nave are thick and probably are of 12th century date.
 The nave arcade and north aisle were built about 1200-1210, the nave being extended westwards as is indicated by the easterly position of the south doorway.
 The chancel was rebuilt and extended eastwards to nearly double its former size in the late 14th century, the chancel arch being rebuilt at the same time.